zwsorenson/zwsorenson.github.io/_posts/2015-11-11-letter-to-dallin-h-oaks.md

 church where my welcome is conditional on rejecting a core part of my identity.
 I do not want to be a part of a church where children are excluded because of who their parents love.
-I cannot support a church that drives teens questioning their sexuality to suicide instead of to support.
+I cannot support a church that too often drives teens questioning their sexuality to suicide instead of to support.

 In 2013, Elder Uchtdorf